Which Is True About a Spouse Term Rider?

 • Streamlines the administrative process for policyholders

-• Managing one policy with a spouse term rider is typically more straightforward than handling multiple individual policies
+• Managing one policy with this rider is typically more straightforward than handling multiple individual policies

 • Less paperwork